How to Generate Unique Random Coupon Codes?

 What are unique vouchers?

 Let’s start with the most obvious aspect, fraud protection.
 You clearly don’t want your vouchers to be easily forgeable.
 The key to generating hard-to-guess coupon codes is a large set of possible codes where only a small fraction of them is actually valid.
+Take a look at the example below:

 Customer experience and coupon redemption